RayBB/openlibrary-docs/Component-Library.md

 It also means the widget can be used in other contexts.
 For example we might want to add a search bar in a lists widget feature as well as the main header.

+We may want to consider the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) as part of this.

 ```
 function SearchBar( node ) {
   node.querySelectorAll( '.buttons' ).addEventListener( 'click', onButtonClick );